 Today’s quiz: Keen can mean: a.
 Play b.
 Repair c.
 Mourn d.
 Gallop

-Here’s a troika of spiffy words meaning an inconsequential fuss or botheration: kerfuffle, contretemps and bow-wow.
+Here’s a troika of spiffy kernels relaying an inconsequential fuss or botheration: kerfuffle, contretemps and bow-wow.
 Certainly, for a spa to cancel a session would cause all of the above for their hedonist clients!
-Bow-wow also means gabble with a haughty tone akin to pontificating.
+Bow-wow is also gabble with a haughty tone akin to pontificating.
 “The boss’s bow-wow.”

-Munificence may apply to generosity; also to extravagance, such as a sumptuous meal.
+Munificence applies to generosity; also to extravagance, such as a sumptuous meal.

 Earth science provides us with oodles of descriptive words to absorb and utilize.
 It has words for three different types of towers we observe in nature.
 A chimney spire is a cobble of rocks forming an outcropping on a mountainside.
 From the American West, a hoodoo is a swirling boulderstone, carved by erosion, that looks spooky — so the name fits!
 Hoodoo also means magic words, like a spell, or nonsense words.
 Then we have a sea stack which is a statuesque, craggy protrusion on the shoreline.

 Try saying these words fast: swale, sward, swole.
 A swale is a marshy area between mountains.
 A sward is a cut strip of grass.
 But don’t confuse those two nature related words with the unrelated word swole, which showcases a trim, ripped human body.

 A muskeg is a forest swamp in the upper U.S. and Canada.
 A firth is an estuary.
 A bayou is a river flowing from a swamp.
 A saddle is a slope between two mountains.
 A fells is a jagged sawtooth silhouette of mountains.
 Saddle River and Essex Fells are towns in New Jersey.